weikhin/Meraki-Dashboard-Bot/README.md

 As an example, you can ask AI (CHatGPT) "Can you provide the code using Webex-Node-Bot-Framework for a Webex Bot to return the result from Meraki Dashboard API https://developer.cisco.com/meraki/api-v1/get-organization-summary-top-appliances-by-utilization/"

 OR you can also copy a block of the code in Meraki-Bot.JS and ask AI (ChatGPT) to update it using another Meraki Dashboard API.

+# How to Limit Bot Access to Specific Spaces or Users

 # Disclaimer